 - Security.
 Closed scenarios that could allow for third-party code execution

-- Magento Cart Price Rules.
-Cart price rules can now be applied to Magento
+- Cart Price Rules.
+Cart price rules can now be applied within the platform

 Cart and checkout

-- Administrators with permissions can now manage customer shopping carts from the Magento Admin
+- Administrators with permissions can now manage customer shopping carts from the Admin

 - Customers can now configure options for a product after adding it to their shopping cart

 - Magento now updates the minicart when an administrator updates the product from the Admin

 - dotmailer has been rebranded as dotdigital Engagement Cloud

 Magento Open Source vs Magento Commerce

 Although Magento Open Source has many of the core features that come with the Commerce edition, it does come with limitations.
 For medium to large enterprises we recommend the Open Source version as a demo only – a quick and easy way to find out what it can do.
 To see the key differences between the free and premium versions, please see our summary table below.

 |Features||Magento Open Source Edition||Magento Commerce Edition|